 States Where Online Racing Betting is Legal Right Now

-Each list is the product of our own interpretations of the law and in some cases, we assume racing betting is legal because the major racing betting sites accept customers from that state.
+This map is the product of our own interpretations of the law and in some cases, we assume racing betting is legal because the major racing betting sites accept customers from that state.

 The map below displays states where online betting is legal in blue and states where online betting is prohibited in red.